As CodeFloe has a strong focus on automation of any sort itself, providing sophisticated CI/CD solutions to its users is a must.

 -

-If you wonder why Crow CI is hosted on Codeberg and not on CodeFloe: when starting out, the Crow CI org was set up on Codeberg.
-CodeFloe did not exist at the time.
+If you wonder why Crow CI is hosted on Codeberg and not on CodeFloe: when starting out, the Crow CI org was created on Codeberg.
+CodeFloe did not yet exist at the time.
 Crow CI might be migrated to CodeFloe in the future. ↩

 -